AndreassaV/AndreassaV/README.md

-About Me
+# About Me
-Good afternoon!
+👋 Hi!
 My name is [Andreassa](https://x.com/VorobeyAnd), and I am interested in participating as a node operator \ validator in your project.
 I bring a wealth of experience from participating in dozens of projects across various ecosystems and purposes.

 ### Technical Expertise
 * Scripting: I specialize in writing scripts in lightweight, non-complex languages.
 These scripts include tools for tracking my validators and sending real-time notifications to Telegram via bots.
 I develop and maintain these tools independently, ensuring quick detection and resolution of any operational issues.